Monti's moment of truth, facing trade unions

 At the head of a government of technocrats installed with the approval of European Union partners - and Italy’s creditors - Monti has already forced through a 33-billion-euro austerity package to try and stop the rot in public finances.
 He has made Italians swallow sharp cuts in future pension provisions and done away with a swathe of regulations on service businesses.

-But, for many, Monti, who has made labour market reform a priority for his government since the outset, faces a first big moment of truth on Tuesday when he tries to deliver on a promise to broker an agreement on labour market reforms.
+But, for many, Monti, who has made labor market reform a priority for his government since the outset, faces a first big moment of truth on Tuesday when he tries to deliver on a promise to broker an agreement on labor market reforms.

 Failure to persuade union leaders, who fear they may have already given too much away in the atmosphere of national emergency, could mean mass strikes and ructions within Monti’s left-right parliamentary coalition.